-Unlike videos, most frames in cinemagraphs remain static, with only certain elements animating in a seamless loop.
-Semi-automatic systems have been developed to loop the highlighted region of input videos \cite{tompkin2011towards, joshi2012cliplets, yeh2012tool, bai2013automatic,yan2017turning}.
-Some require user guidance while others struggle with large underlined object movements.
+Unlike videos, most points in cinemagraphs remain static, with certain elements animating in a seamless loop.
+Semi-automatic systems have been developed to loop the highlighted region of input videos \cite{tompkin2011towards, joshi2012cliplets, yeh2012tool, bai2013automatic,yan2017turning}. \cite{yeh2012tool, tompkin2011towards, joshi2012cliplets} require user editing, while \cite{yan2017turning, bai2013automatic} struggle with large underlined object movements.
 To address these issues, Oh et al. \cite{oh2017personalized} proposed a semantic-aware-per-pixel optimization and human preference prediction to create cinemagraphs without user input.
 Endo et al. \cite{endo2019animating} created high-fidelity long-term waters and skies via convolutional neural networks (CNNs).
 Holynski et al. \cite{holynski2021animating} predicted the optical flow maps of fluid regions and used deep warping pixels to generate continuous flow.
-To make motion predictor controllable, Mahapatra and Kulkarni \cite{mahapatra2022controllable} converted user-provided sparse arrow directions to dense flow via a flow-refinement network.
-StyleCineGAN \cite{choi2024} produced high-quality landscape cinemagraphs using warping multi-scale deep features within the latent space of pre-trained StyleGAN.
-In addition, artistic landscape cinemagraphs are generated by text-guided diffusion model and optical flow prediction \cite{mahapatra2023}.
-To lift cinemagraphs into 3D space, Li et al. \cite{li20233d} presented 3D cinemagraphy which elevates 2D motion into 3D for animating landscape pictures.
-LoopGaussian \cite{li2024loopgaussian} reconstructs 3D geometry from multi-view photos and inherent scene self-similarity with an Eulerian velocity field.
-Our work is similar to these landscape cinemagraph generation methods using a motion predictor to predict the motion fields of flow elements.
-However, our approach uniquely generates dynamic elements and a static background directly from simple sketches, thereby achieving full control over both the content and motion levels.
+Mahapatra and Kulkarni \cite{mahapatra2022controllable} converted user-specified sparse arrow directions to dense flow via a flow-refinement network to achieve controllable motion prediction.
+StyleCineGAN \cite{choi2024} produced high-quality landscape cinemagraphs using warping multi-scale deep features encoded by pre-trained StyleGAN.
+In addition, artistic landscape cinemagraphs are generated by the text-guided diffusion model and optical flow prediction \cite{mahapatra2023}.
+Li et al. \cite{li20233d} introduced 3D cinemagraphy, elevating 2D motion into 3D to animate 3D landscapes.
+LoopGaussian \cite{li2024loopgaussian} reconstructed 3D geometry from multi-view photos and inherent scene self-similarity with an Eulerian motion field.
+Aligning with those works, our work resembles these landscape cinemagraph generation methods using a motion prediction network to estimate the motion fields of flow elements.
+Furthermore, our approach uniquely generates dynamic elements and a static background directly from simple sketches, thereby achieving full control over both the content and motion levels.